-The primary energy use for this property per year is 405 kilowatt hours per square metre (kWh/m2).
+The primary energy use for this property per year is 279 kilowatt hours per square metre (kWh/m2).

-Environmental imp property act of this This property's potential production 3.0 tonnes of CO2 One of the biggest contribution change is carbon dioxide (used for heating, lighting a homes produces over a quemissions.
-CO2).
-The energy nd power in our By making the recommend could reduce this property's 6.7 tonnes per year.
-This we environment. s CO2 emissions by An average household produces 6 tonnes of CO2 Environmental impact ratings are based on assumptions about average occupancy and energy use.
+Environmental imp property act of this This property's potential production 1.7 tonnes of CO2 One of the biggest contributors to climate change is carbon dioxide (CO2).
+The energy used for heating, lighting and power in our homes produces over a quarter of the UK's CO2 emissions.
+By making the recommended changes , you could reduce this property's CO2 emissions by 1.3 tonnes per year.
+This will help to protect the environment.
+An average household produces 6 tonnes of CO2 Environmental impact ratings are based on assumptions about average occupancy and This property produces 3.0 tonnes of CO2 energy use.
 They may not reflect how energy is consumed by the people living at the property.
-This property produces 9.7 tonnes of CO2